manifoldfrs/manifoldfrs.github.io/_posts/2024-10-17-perspective-and-religion.md

 ## On the nature of Religion

 Perspective often shifts one's understanding of reality, and by extension, spirituality.
-Think of the philosophical thought experiment
+Think of the philosophical thought experiment:

 `If a tree falls in a forest and no one is around to hear it, does it make a sound?`

-In this thought experiement we are challenged to consider the relationship between observation and reality.
-Both the koan and this thought experiment emphasize that what we perceive as reality is often a construct of our minds.
-Religion often addresses existential questions and seeks to explain the nature of reality, existence, and the divine.
-Perspective plays a crucial role in how individuals interpret religious teaching and experiences.
+We are challenged to consider the relationship between observation and reality.
+What we perceive as reality is often a construct of our minds, and religion often addresses existential questions and seeks to explain the nature of reality and the divine.
+Perspective plays a crucial role in how individuals interpret these teachings.
 Personal religious experiences can vary greatly, shaping one's beliefs and understanding of spiritual truths.
-Different denominations and faith traditions interpret sacred texts differently, highlighting how perspective influences religious doctrine and practice.
-Cultural and individual backgrounds can affect how religious stories and teaching are understood and valued.
+Different denominations and faith traditions interpret sacred texts differently, highlighting how your perspective influences religious doctrine and practice.
+Not even adding in the different cultural and individual backgrounds that can affect how religious stories and teaching are understood and valued.

-## Parallells in Christianity
+## Parallels in Christianity

-As a Christian myself, there are many stories in the Bible that explores similar themes of perception and understanding, think of [Luke 24:13-35](https://www.biblegateway.com/passage/?search=Luke%2024:13-35&version=NIV) for example:
+As a Christian myself, there are many stories in the Bible that explore similar themes of perception and understanding, think of [Luke 24:13-35](https://www.biblegateway.com/passage/?search=Luke%2024:13-35&version=NIV):

 ```
 13 Now that same day two of them were going to a village called Emmaus, about seven miles[a] from Jerusalem.
 14 They were talking with each other about everything that had happened.
 15 As they talked and discussed these things with each other, Jesus himself came up and walked along with them; 16 but they were kept from recognizing him.